apache/inlong/inlong-sdk/dataproxy-sdk-twins/dataproxy-sdk-python/README.md

    ```
    The script will copy .so files to the specified directory.
 Make sure the target directory exists before running the command.

+### Method 2: Docker Build

+Use a pre-configured Docker environment with all necessary dependencies.

+For detailed instructions on Docker-based builds, see [dataproxy-sdk-docker/README.md](../dataproxy-sdk-docker/README.md).

 After the build process finished, you can import the package (`import inlong_dataproxy`) in your python project to use InLong dataproxy.

 **Important Notes:**
-- If you specify a target directory, make sure it exists before running the build script.
+- If you specify a target directory in native build, make sure it exists before running the build script.
 The script will exit with an error if the specified directory doesn't exist.
 - If no target directory is specified and no system site-packages directories are found, the .so files will remain in the `build` directory and you'll need to copy them manually to your project.

-> **Note**: When the C++ SDK or the version of Python you're using is updated, you'll need to rebuild it by the above steps.
+> **Note**: When the C++ SDK or the version of Python you're using is updated, you'll need to rebuild it using either of the above methods (Native Build or Docker Build).

 ## Config Parameters